nextcloud/documentation/user_manual/pim/contacts.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 1. For android you may use their official android app-  https://owncloud.com/overview/mobileapps

-2. And for IOS(Iphone and Ipad) use their app - https://owncloud.com/overview/mobileapps
+2. And for iOS (iPhone and iPad) use their app - https://owncloud.com/overview/mobileapps